| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 theological theories, some acceptable, others absurd.
 Through the centuries,

 it has been a source of speculation about God, the world, and human beings.
+Most traditional interpretations of this passage are rooted deeply in the

 theology of Augustine (5th century) that was later adapted by John Calvin